ChandanNarasimhamurthy/ChandanNarasimhamurthy/README.md

 Seeking to apply practical skills and a strong academic foundation in an engineering role at a leading company.<br>

-🔹 Passionate about Embedded Systems. <br>
+🔹 Passionate about Power Electronics and Embedded Systems. <br>
-🔹 Proficient in C Programming, C++, Embedded C, and Embedded Firmware. <br>
+🔹 Proficient in Power Electronics, Renewable energy, C Programming, Embedded C, and Embedded Firmware. <br>
 🔹 Enthusiastic about continuous learning and innovation. <br>
 🔹 Problem-solving skills coupled with effective communication. <br>